dojo/site/content/blog/en/dojo-resource-widgets.md

 }

 // Create a resource middleware without a item interface, which means
-// no resource property will be added to the widgets property api const resource = createResourceMiddleware();
+// no resource property will be added to the widget's property API const resource = createResourceMiddleware();
 const icache = createICacheMiddleware<ListState>();
 const factory = create({ icache, resource });